Whether you are coat-shopping or idea-shopping, oh trust me, you want to read this...

 These hems evolved too...
 After making The Arborist and Icicles, I realized I wanted them to be able to be a bit longer, so I thought to add fleece at the bottom... thus, my pixie coats evolved to look more like this, and the positive feedback I've gotten has been overwhelming, so most of my new coats will probably be made this way..
 (The Victoriana coat here is flapping in the breeze a little but for the most part, these pixie points are fairly symmetrical so keep that in mind, they are not as irregular as they look in the photo) 👇

 On the pixie bottom coats, I even needle-felt the skirt pieces too.. so they are the awesome super-soft double-thickness... which allows for embroidery and sequins on that section too!
-Ah, the level of sparkle that you just now realized you really want. 🤩 It's not quite as visible in the photo because the ones in this photo are black, but I often attach various types of bells onto the skirt, or sometimes on the pockets - in addition to my common practice of attaching little bells to the ends of the hood and the belt ties.. not to mention, this provides sturdier backing for the pockets.
+Ah, the level of sparkle that you just now realized you really want. 🤩 It's not quite as visible in the photo because the ones in this photo are black, but I often attach various types of bells onto the skirt, or sometimes on the pockets - in addition to my common practice of attaching little bells to the ends of the hood and the belt ties.. not to mention, felting the "skirt section" provides sturdier backing for the pockets. 😎 I owe you a better photo but I also now typically sew a narrow rolled hem on the bottoms of my coats as well as it has such a nice feel and on long coats this type of hem is less prone to catching on things.

 Here's a better picture of bells at the end of the belt-ties/hood on another one of my coats.. so before you ask, YES... when I use the "clapperless" bell style, I know that two of them must hang together to make them jingle. 😁

 So my newest and very best coats with all these supercool elements are a little bit more, and if you're willing to give my older stuff a new home, you get a bit of a break.
 And if your feeling is "OMG all your coats are an arm and a leg"! ... know that Kubula Ma was like 45 hours of work.
-I am not kidding - I literally timed how long it took me to make (I do that with all my newer coats, actually).
+I am not kidding - I literally timed how long it took me to make.
 See for yourself.. 😱👇

-And yeah, I detest using concepts like "flash sales" and things like that to try to lure you.
-Nah, if you really love my coats, you'll buy the one you want when you are ready... and I'm all too happy to have you check in from time to time to see what's new.
-That said, understand the the lower prices on my older coats reflect less completion time, coats without princess seams or zippers, coats without embroidery/sequins, not 100% cashmere, etc. The other side of that is my newest coats use the best materials, best techniques and the most time, so the prices just are what they are.
-I have to be fair to my spouse, and me working a whole lot of unpaid hours isn't fair to anyone.
-My nicest newest fanciest coats just aren't going to be priced lower like the older ones.
-The purple coats also don't get a break - purple cashmere (and wool) are in highest demand, hardest to find and most expensive for me to acquire.
+The lower prices on my older coats reflect less completion time, coats without princess seams or zippers, coats without embroidery/sequins, not 100% cashmere, etc. The other side of that is my newest coats use the best materials, best techniques and the most time, so the prices just are what they are.
+The purple coats also don't get a price break - purple cashmere (and wool) are in highest demand, hardest to find and THE most expensive for me to acquire.
 If a coat is just unattainable, that's why I also make needle-felted hats, arm-warmers and leg-warmers, so you can still have a treasure, and my work doesn't have to be undervalued. 😇

 I do hope this has been an enlightening read that explains a lot...
 Can you tell that my favorite "subject" in school was "Show And Tell" from Elementary school? 😁 Anyway my main point here was to do a few things, which hopefully I have now accomplished: